-What do you have to do to make a complete circuit? (electricity must flow from one lead on the solar cell to the motor, and from the motor back to the other lead on the solar panel.
-Make an analogy to a battery)
+What do you have to do to make a complete circuit? (connect both sides of the motor to different leads from the solar panel.)

 What do you do if your car run backwards? (reverse the wires, reverse the polarity and the motor will run the other direction)